Chart Color Schemes

 Ermington - Rydalmere lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

 Ermington-Rydalmere's population, as of November 2025, is approximately 26,722.
 This figure represents an increase of 2,081 people since the 2021 Census, which reported a population of 24,641.
-The growth was inferred from the estimated resident population of 26,599 in June 2024 and an additional 497 validated new addresses after the Census date.
-This results in a density ratio of 2,707 persons per square kilometer, placing Ermington-Rydalmere in the upper quartile nationally according to AreaSearch's assessments.
-The area's growth rate of 8.4% since the 2021 census surpassed both its SA3 area (6.5%) and the state average, positioning it as a growth leader regionally.
+The growth from June 2024's estimated resident population of 26,599 and validated new addresses accounts for this change.
+This results in a density ratio of 2,707 persons per square kilometer, placing Ermington-Rydalmere in the upper quartile nationally according to AreaSearch's assessment.
+The area's 8.4% growth since the 2021 census exceeds both its SA3 area (6.5%) and the state average, indicating it is a growth leader regionally.
 Overseas migration contributed approximately 72.3% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 using the 2021 Census as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends predict exceptional growth, placing Ermington-Rydalmere in the top 10 percent nationally over this period.
-By 2041, the area is expected to expand by 21,514 persons based on the latest population numbers, representing a total increase of 79.6% over the 17-year span.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population trends predict exceptional growth, placing Ermington-Rydalmere in the top 10 percent nationally over this period, with an expected expansion of 21,514 persons by 2041 based on the latest annual ERP population numbers, reflecting a total increase of 79.6% over the 17 years.

 Frequently Asked Questions - Population